President Urges NAB To Prosecute Officer For Misconduct In Sharjeel Memon Reference - UrduPoint

 This lapse resulted in the instant relief and granting of post-arrest bails to the accused persons.

-According to the fact-finding report, all the record was present but only the most important 15 original documents were removed cleverly from the file and were recovered only after pressure was brought upon the NAB official.
+According to the fact-finding report, all the record was present but only the most important 15 original documents were removed cleverly from the file and the file/folder was recovered only after pressure was brought upon the NAB official.

 In the light of the report of the Fact-Finding Inquiry Committee, it was decided to proceed against the officer under clause 11.05(2) of NAB's TCS-2002 and issued him the show cause notice.